midorineko/alexa-home-windows/README.md

 # Alexa Home

 Welcome to Alexa Home Midori Style!
-I lvoe the amazon echo, but the lack of support for applications I love is eating me alive.
+I love the amazon echo, but the lack of support for applications is eating me alive.
 I am currently adapating Zfeldmans original use of Alexa-Home, to help build applications that make alexa work more seamlessly with my current home setup.

 ## Setting up